BeccaBrough/UsingGitHubLEO/Content/UsingStataAndR/UsingStataAndRStudio.md

 ```

 **Knit output:** There are 3 output documents: HTML, PDF, and Word.
-- **word**: To use word, you should create a word template as a reference document.
+- **Word**: To use word, you should create a word template as a reference document.
 - **HTML**:
 - **PDF**: